akadev1/electron/docs/api/cookies.md

 Cookies written by any method will not be written to disk immediately, but will be written every 30 seconds or 512 operations

 Calling this method can cause the cookie to be written to disk immediately.

+### Security Update

+A new security feature has been added to the `Cookies` class.
+The `secureUpdate` property has been introduced to enhance the security of cookies.
+This property can be used in the `cookies.set` and `cookies.get` methods to set and filter cookies based on their Secure Update status.